spider-rs/jsdom/README.md

 ## Features

-Currently the package will rollout features that are most important for web scraping.
+This package will rollout features that are most important for web scraping first.

+1. `hashbrown`: Enable the hashbrown crate.
+1. `tokio`: Enable tokio streaming utils.

 ### Stage 0.1